homer6/jetstream/docs/RunningIngest.md

 6. Send ingestion requests to `https://ingest.mydomain.com/api/v1/ingest`.
 7. Use `admin` / `s3cr3t` basic authentication if required by the server.
 8. Use an additional auth token from the `--token` argument or environment variable.
+9. Use `SASL_SSL` as the security protocol for Kafka connections.
+10. Use `SCRAM-SHA-512` as the SASL mechanism for Kafka connections.
+11. Authenticate Kafka connections with `scram-user` / `super_secret_password`.
+12. Use the SSL CA certificate located at `/path/to/kafka-certificate.crt`.

 ---